 Statewide Family Engagement Centers

-The Connecticut Statewide Family Engagement Center consists of three main components: 1) A comprehensive, responsive research-based system of direct service provision to families, including parent education programs; 2) a dual-capacity building infrastructure, designed to ensure that there will be a network of support for both families and professionals working in school settings to implement effective, evidence-based family engagement strategies; and 3) a virtual resource repository, including practice guides, training modules and other supports and services, which will be accessible to all stakeholders (families, educators, advocates, students, policy-makers and training and technical assistance providers) involved in family engagement work throughout the state of Connecticut.
+The Connecticut Statewide Family Engagement Center, led by the Capitol Region Education Council, consists of three main components: 1) A comprehensive, responsive research-based system of direct service provision to families, including parent education programs; 2) a dual-capacity building infrastructure, designed to ensure that there will be a network of support for both families and professionals working in school settings to implement effective, evidence-based family engagement strategies; and 3) a virtual resource repository, including practice guides, training modules and other supports and services, which will be accessible to all stakeholders (families, educators, advocates, students, policy-makers and training and technical assistance providers) involved in family engagement work throughout the state of Connecticut.

 The Ohio Statewide Family Engagement Center at The Ohio State University is a leader in the field of family, school, and community engagement.
 They are located at the Center on Education and Training for Employment within the College of Education and Human Ecology.
 Their goal is to bring research to action by providing schools and families with the tools they need to work together so all children have success in learning and life.